Get a professional grade finish on your 3D prints, like Jon Watson did on this Starwars replica with our Grey PLA

 In general, simple objects with less detail can be printed faster without much loss of quality.
 On the other hand, more complex objects with more detail will benefit from a slower print speed.
 Because of this, it pays to experiment with your print speed to see what works best for the job you’re printing.

-You’re going to be sanding your object after printing in order to obtain the smoothest surface possible.
+You’re going to be sanding 3D prints after printing in order to obtain the smoothest surface possible.
 This means that your object is going to need to be a bit more robust in terms of thickness and infill than you previously planned for.

 A shell is the outer wall of a designed object.
 Shell thickness refers to the number of layers that the outer wall will have before infill printing will begin.
 The higher the setting is for shell thickness, the thicker the outer walls of your object will be.